Chapter 1 : Bodysnatchers

 Oliver gave a rather nervous laugh.
 "Sl-sleekeazy?
 I don't recall ever buying any ― " His voice fell away as he caught sight of the bottle his sister was holding.

-Isabel simply raised a practiced eyebrow, brandishing the incriminating evidence, which bore the unmistakable scrawl of This hair potion belongs to Oliver James Bennett
+Isabel simply raised a practiced eyebrow, brandishing the incriminating evidence, which bore the unmistakable scrawl of This hair potion belongs to Oliver James Bennett across the label.

 "Would you look at that, I must've gotten that ages ago," Oliver prattled on, passing a shaky hand through his hair.
 Typically, this would've been an attempt to casually dishevel his hair, but in this instance, Oliver was getting in his last few hair caresses, in case Isabel jinxed it off in her anger.
 "D'you know, my hand must've slipped over the bottle when I was moving your dittany, and as it turns out, it's loads more soothing to my scalp than essence of murtlap.
 Isn't that something?"